 Cloth face coverings must be worn by all faculty and students in classrooms, labs and studios.

 Classrooms have been configured to promote physical distancing.
 Room-specific plans have been developed for every classroom and instructional space, including labs, studios and rehearsal spaces.
 Poster-sized fixture and furniture configurations are displayed at the front of each space so the proper layout can be understood and maintained by everyone.
-Each classroom has been equipped with a sanitation station, providing supplies so students and faculty can clean surfaces and shared computers and equipment when they enter and leave the space.
-Specific class guidelines are communicated by faculty at the beginning of courses and included in course syllabi.

 With the incorporation of hybrid, blended and flipped classes, Elon faculty may choose to post written and/or recorded materials online that they typically would not post.
 It is important for all members of our community be familiar with Elon’s Intellectual Property Policy.
 Elon also has a policy on “Recording Video and Audio, Streaming Video and Audio, or Photography in Classes” that is explicitly addressed in syllabi and also in class discussion at the start of the semester.
 Faculty make clear when and how recording, streaming and photographing are permitted in the course.
 Additionally, as the existing policy states: “No matter what the course policy, recorded classes may not be used in any way that denigrates and/or decontextualizes the instructor or any student whose class remarks are recorded.
 Any information contained in the recorded class may not be posted, published or quoted without the express consent of the instructor or speaker, and if permission is granted, must be properly cited.
 All recordings of class lectures or discussions are to be erased at the end of the semester.”